-The PM Team Leader ensures that sufficient personnel are available for examination of human remains, supervises PM activities and checks for compliance with occupational health and safety requirements, and quality assurance processes.
-Close collaboration with the forensic pathologists is advised.
+The PM Team Leader ensures that sufficient personnel are available for examination of human resources, supervises PM activities and checks for compliance with occupational health and safety requirements.

 Human PM Remains Registrar

 The human remains registrar assigns PM numbers.
 If the PM number has not already been assigned, the photographer should be requested to photograph the human remains to record what has been received.
 PM numbers should then be allocated on the PM forms.